-With my “preschoolers” I focus on the basic learning of letters and numbers.
+With my little guy I plan to focus on the basic learning of letters and numbers.
 I have chosen one of each to focus on each day.
 This is something that can easily be done by printing out templates and allowing your little guy to color in the outlines of each, saying the sound of the letter, or counting to that number, as he colors.
 You can even incorporate the teaching of basic colors into this activity by choosing a specific color, as well.
 If you’d like to be really aggressive, throw a shape in there, too.

 Like Sesame Street you will have a letter, number, and color of the day.
 Point out these letters, numbers, colors and shapes as you go about your day.
 You’ll be surprised at how many teachable moments you will discover, even after just a short time “studying”.